SathyaBhat/sathyabh.at/content/weekly-notes/2026/02/index.md

 ### Link of the week

-A little late because I missed it, but Tom BetGeorge's Chrimas Show is absolutely worth a watch - [Tom BetGeorge Christmas Show 2025](https://www.youtube.com/watch?v=enhhtPZMwCE).
+A little late because I missed it, but Tom BetGeorge's Christmas Show is absolutely worth a watch - [Tom BetGeorge Christmas Show 2025](https://www.youtube.com/watch?v=enhhtPZMwCE).

 {{< youtube enhhtPZMwCE >}}